Tadukoo/TadukooBibleBukkit/README.md

 ------------
 The book cuts off part of the verses on pages 3 and 5.

+Currently Genesis does not work due to changes being made in the plugin.
+It will be fixed ASAP.

 Translations
 ------------
 Currently the only translation in the plugin is the King James Version (KJV), which is public domain.
 In the future, Tadukoo will be requesting permission